Explanations of Car Body Types

 Estate

-An estate car has a long body with a large boot space behind the seats.
+An estate car, also known as a wagon or a station wagon, has a long body with a large boot space behind the seats.
 An estate tends to sit lower than an SUV and this makes the boot level low.
-Estate cars are both versatile and practical, making them ideal lease cars for families or dog owners.
+They usually have a flat boot floor that makes it easy to load and unload bulky items.
+Estate cars come in a variety of sizes and styles, and are both versatile and practical, making them ideal lease cars for families or dog owners.

 The best estate cars are spacious, versatile and feature a large boot space.
 That said, we feel the Audi A6 Avant or Volvo V60 are great options.
 Another excellent estate car is the new Suzuki Swace, introduced to the UK in 2020.
 Largely based on the Toyota Corolla Touring Sports, this estate car is a self-charging hybrid and features a large 596-litre boot capacity.